tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When solicited by the client, the server MAY reply by including the extension in its EncryptedExtensions message.

-The payload of the "handshake_padding" extension is any number of zeros bytes.
+The payload of the "handshake_padding" extension is any number of zero bytes.
 The extension's recipient MAY verify the payload is correct and abort with an "illegal_parameter" alert if not.